Chia-Hsing/Weather-Searcher-nodeJS/README.md

 # Weather-Seacher

 weather search app for practice with node.js/Express.
+This app can help you fetch the weather of wherever the location entered.
+Just pick a city or address you'd like to find out what the weather condition is, and enter it to the search bar.

 # App Display